DANS-KNAW/easy-migration-tools/docs/index.md

 DESCRIPTION
 -----------

-This module contains a variety of command line scripts to facilitate DANS Data Station management.
+This module contains a variety of command line scripts to facilitate migration of datasets from EASY to a data-station.
 Each script comes with a command line help.

 INSTALLATION & CONFIGURATION